 With so many options, it’s easy to bypass the basic bargain selection and choose from an array of new designs and creative features, such as those offered by Zebra Pen.

 For younger students, the area designated as a student’s own may be limited to a backpack or storage cubby.

 For older kids, there’s an entire locker to consider.

-Customizing these personal areas lets kids assert a clear stamp of individuality.
+During the transition back to school, customizing these personal areas lets kids assert a clear stamp of individuality.

 Photos, artwork and treasured mementoes bring these personal spaces to life.